SergioSopena/Linear-programming-problem-solving-with-the-Gurobi-library/README.md

 1. Run the `Linear programming problem solver.ipynb` script.
 2. Follow the instructions to input the number of variables, objective function, and constraints.
 3. The script will display the optimal solution of the problem and sensitivity analysis.

-## Contribution

-Contributions are welcome.
-If you have suggestions for improvement, please create an issue or submit a pull request.